PeterSommerlad/CPPCourseAdvanced/exercises/exercise01.md

 What is your favorite error handling strategy from a usage side as shown in the test cases?

-Which of the error-handling strategies allows to specify the function as a wide contract function (marked with `noexcept`{.cpp })?
+Which of the error-handling strategies allows to specify the function as a wide contract function (marked with `noexcept`  )?